-d) Wolf House and building Movers will register as a subcontractor under a Florida General Contractor who supposedly will perform the preparatory work related to the right-of-way preparation, relocation of overhead utilities, traffic signals and general maintenances of traffic during the preparation for any relocation.
-Backup information relating to the experience of Wolf House and Building Movers are included in the application found in the appendix.
-Building 'G' is a one-story woodframe structure.
-It shows no signs of structural distress or defects observed in the exterior walls noted by consulting engineers McCarthy and Associates;
+- during the preparation for any relocation.
+Backup information relating to the experience of Wolf House and Building Movers are included in the application found in the appendix. - e) Building 'D' is a one-story woodframe structure with painted wood siding finish that shows no signs of structural distress, defects observed in the exterior walls noted by consulting engineers McCarthy and Associates.